Anshitva7mishra/Form_Components_PUI/Event Registration Form PUI/README.md

 export default App;
 ```

+## 🚀 Production Integration Guide

+- 💳 **Real Payments:** Replace the `setTimeout` simulation in `PaymentGateway` with your provider's SDK (Stripe, PayPal, etc.) to process actual transactions.
+- 🔗 **Backend Connection:** In `handlePaymentComplete`, replace the local state update with a `POST` request to your API to securely store order details and user data.
+- ☁️ **Cloud Storage:** Modify `handleImageUpload` to upload files to S3 or Cloudinary immediately and store the returned URL instead of using heavy Base64 strings.
+- 🛡️ **Environment Variables:** Move sensitive keys (like API endpoints or payment public keys) to `.env` files instead of hardcoding them in the component.
+- 📧 **Email Confirmation:** Trigger a server-side email service (like Resend or SendGrid) upon successful payment to send the digital ticket to the user.

 ## Customization
 1) Events Data: Modify the EVENTS constant to change cities, dates, and background images.